pokumars/nextjs-team-divider/scratchpad.md

 list with name and then skill level. skill level will be shown under name in smaller text.
 Text is based on some enum

+USER Stories
+AS a user
+- I want to add players
+- I want to know how many players have been added
+- I want to have the player pool saved for next time so i dont always have to add it
+- I want to have a bigger pool of player out of which I can select whop is coming to join today's session
+- I want to be able to search from the big pool players to add to today's session instead of manually/by eye ball finding them to add to those who are coming to today's session
+- I want to shuffle the players for todays session into random teams
+- I want to copy paste the teams with their shirt colors so i can paste them into our whatspp chat
+- I want to be able to manually modify the teams even after it has been auto-generated
+- I want to view what the relative strength of each team is (the sum of their skill levels)
+- i want to select a bunch of players and bulk-modify their skill level + or -
+- I want to decide what are the elements that get copied when I click the copy button - team name, shirt color, relative team strength